Harmonic maps of finite uniton type into inner symmetric spaces: The work of Burstall and Guest and the DPW formalism

-In this section, we will recall the work of Burstall and Guest on harmonic maps of finite uniton type needed in this paper and then translate it into the language of \cite{DPW}.
+In this section, we will recall the work of Burstall and Guest on harmonic maps of finite uniton {number} needed in this paper and then translate it into the language of { the DPW method} \cite{DPW}.
 For more details on Burstall and Guest's work, we refer to \cite{BuGu} and \cite{Gu2002}.
-Note, in their work, $G$ is assumed to be a connected, compact, semi-simple real Lie group with trivial center, and with $\mathfrak{g}$ its Lie algebra and $G^{\mathbb{C}}$ its complexification.
-In this section we use same assumptions, except in subsection 4.1, where we will assume that $G$ can also be non-compact, since in this subsection the contents work for all cases.
-Note that we can assume w.l.g. that $G$ has no center, since for an inner symmetric space $G/K$ the center of $G$ is always contained in the connected component of the fixed point group of the involution defining the symmetric space.
+Note that, in their work, $G$ is assumed to be a connected, compact, semi-simple real Lie group with trivial center, {as it is in this section, } and $\mathfrak{g}$ denotes its Lie algebra and $G^{\mathbb{C}}$ its complexification. {We can assume w.l.g. that $G^\C$ is a semisimple simply-connected matrix Lie group and $G$ a subgroup of $G^\C$ \cite{Hoch}.} {Note also that \cite{BuGu} only considers inner symmetric spaces, as does this paper.}